 First registration of the Rolex name

-Wilsdorf registered Rolex as a brand name in Chaux de Fonds on 2nd July 1908 as shown in the registration to the left.
+Wilsdorf registered Rolex as a brand name in La Chaux-de-Fonds on 2 July 1908 as shown in the registration details reproduced here.
 This shows that Rolex is a trademark of Wilsdorf and Davis, manufacturers of watches, parts of watches and cases.
 Wilsdorf requested Aegler use the new trademark on all of his watches.
 Aegler wanted their own name to appear on the watches they manufactured, but reluctantly agreed to Wilsdorf's request.
 Wilsdorf wanted to create a brand that would distinguish his product from other watches, which may even have contained the same parts - Aegler was not an exclusive supplier to Wilsdorf at that time, and also supplied movements to Gruen.
 Aegler registered Rolex as a trade name in 1913 for the manufacture of watches and watch parts.

-At first the Rolex name was stamped or engraved on the case and movement only; the dial being left free for the retailer to apply their name.
-Rolex was then a new and unknown name, whilst most of the stores they supplied had been in business for a long time, so naturally people would have more faith in a watch with the name of "The Goldsmiths Company" or "Asprey" on the dial, rather than the unknown Rolex.
+At first, in common with almost all other watches sold in Britain at the time, the Rolex name was stamped or engraved on the case and movement only; the dial was left free for the retailer to apply their name.
+Rolex was then a new and unknown name whilst most of the stores they supplied had been in business for a long time.
+Naturally people would have more faith in a watch with the name of "Asprey" or "Harrods" on the dial, rather than the unknown Rolex.

 Wilsdorf was a perfectionist and never ceased pressing Aegler to improve the timekeeping of watches they made for him.
 In 1910 Aegler submitted as its manufacture a Rolex wristwatch to the Bienne testing station at the School of Horology.
 On March 22nd 1910 this watch received a First Class certificate and thus became the first wristwatch to be officially certified as a chronometer in Switzerland.